Nitnptl/nitnptl/content/en/posts/face-detection.md

 ---
-title: "Face Detection using OpenCV + Python (🐍)"
+title: Face Detection using OpenCV + Python (🐍)
 date: 2021-06-21T16:05:37+05:30
-description: "Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
-Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene."
+description: Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
+Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene.
 draft: false
 hideToc: false
 enableToc: true
 enableTocContent: false
-author: Siddh Mistry
+author: Er.
+Nitin Patel
 authorEmoji: 🤯
 pinned: false
+image: https://i.ytimg.com/vi/t-MDoI7MuY0/maxresdefault.jpg
 tags:
   - technology
   - industrial automation
   - ubuntu
   - information
   - robotics
-series:
-- World
 categories:
   - Industrial automation
   - Simulation
   - technology
-image: https://i.ytimg.com/vi/t-MDoI7MuY0/maxresdefault.jpg
+series:
+  - World
 ---
 {{< featuredImage >}}